 Have you read the Summer Newsletter yet to find about about iU3A’s exciting future programme and all our wonderful activities over the last six months?
 If not you can find it here.

-If you missed the June talk by Jean Willson about Growing Up in Islington you can find a report of it and links to reports of all previous monthly talks here
+If you missed the July talk by Roly Keating you can find a report of it and links to reports of all previous monthly talks here

 Clues Trail — Friday 21 September — NB DATE CHANGE: this will be our second of these in 2018 and will be based in the Canary Wharf area.
-Further details to follow later.
+Further details to follow.